An album that walks a delicate balance between experimentation and dance pop, with the occasional bout high energy juke and electro influences.

 Katie Dey eases up on her customary digital glitches and manipulated vocals for a warm record about the difficulty of forging intimacy through technology.

-Every week we update our Fresh Tracks playlist on Spotify with 15 of the best new tracks from the past week including music mentioned above along with our favorite singles.
 This is also a weekly series on our instagram @naturalmusic, follow us there to see it first!